Conformal blocks and rational normal curves: Introduction

 \subsection{Conformal blocks}

-Conformal field theory, first introduced in the physics literature then adopted by the mathematical community, has found applications in many areas.
+Conformal field theory, first studied in physics then adopted by the mathematical community, has found applications in many areas.
 See \cite{TUY89} for background.
-For our purposes it leads to a family of vector bundles on $\M_{g,n}$, each dependent on a choice of Lie algebra and an $n$-tuple of dominant integral weights.
-When $g=0$ these bundles are globally generated \cite[Lemma 2.2]{Fak09}.
-For $\mathfrak{sl}_2$ the weights can be chosen so that the determinant line bundle of the conformal blocks vector bundle spans the same ray in $N^1(\M_{0,n})$ as the pull-back of the GIT polarization on $(\mathbb{P}^1)^n\quotient_L\text{SL}_2$ along the Kapranov morphism $\M_{0,n} \rightarrow (\mathbb{P}^1)^n\quotient_L\text{SL}_2$ \cite[Theorem 4.5]{Fak09}.
+For our purposes, it leads to a collection of vector bundles on $\M_{g,n}$.
+The data required for each one is a Lie algebra, a non-negative integer called the level, and an $n$-tuple of dominant integral weights.
+For $g=0$ these bundles are globally generated \cite[Lemma 2.5]{Fak11}.
+For $\mathfrak{sl}_2$ with the so-called critical level, the weights can be chosen so that the determinant line bundle of the conformal blocks vector bundle spans the same ray in $N^1(\M_{0,n})$ as the pull-back of the GIT polarization on $(\mathbb{P}^1)^n\quotient_L\text{SL}_2$ along Kapranov's morphism $\M_{0,n} \rightarrow (\mathbb{P}^1)^n\quotient_L\text{SL}_2$ \cite[Theorem 4.5]{Fak11}.